ferrindsouza/SYN_Flood_Detection/readme.md

     ```bash
         pip install -r requirements.txt```

+4. Install and start Apache to act as web server using the following command:
+    ```bash
+        sudo apt update
+        sudo apt install apache2 sudo service apache2 start```

 ## Data Collection
     - Followed the steps mentioned in Dataset Creation
     - Monitored the traffic on wireshare and saved it in an .cap file fir further analysis.